frankrutz/tensorflow/README.md

 sudo systemctl reboot

-## clone the tensorflow repository
+## Clone the tensorflow repository

 git clone https://github.com/frankrutz/tensorflow

-## build the container - this will take 1.5 hours.
+## Build the container - this will take 1.5 hours.

 On the containerhost: